-From the starting point of a macroeconomic theoretical perspective, parental leave policy is likely to increase the labor supply of those groups that are most likely to take such leave.
+From the starting point of a macroeconomic theoretical perspective, parental leave policy is likely to increase the labor supply if those groups that are most likely to have children and to take such leave are eligible to parental leave and return to work.
+This is because the cost of having children and the opportunity cost of work are decreased.
+(It could also have a positive effect on the likelihood of having children.)
 At the same time, labor demand may decrease, but only in the case where parental leave is costly to employers.
 In Europe, where parental leave is publicly funded, labor demand effects are arguably quite small, and the net effect of parental leave on female employment rates is expected to be positive.

-Proponents of parental leave stress that under most parental leave schemes one has to have a job prior to giving birth in order to be eligible for job protection and benefits.
-The guarantee that the parent will be able to return to their previous job increases the job prospects of women who leave work after childbirth under the auspices of parental leave schemes.
+Proponents of parental leave stress that under most parental leave schemes the person benefitting has to have a job prior to giving birth in order to be eligible for job protection and benefits.
+The guarantee that the new parent cannot be fired by the employer during protected leave and will be able to return to their previous job increases the job prospects of women who leave work after childbirth under the auspices of parental leave schemes.
 These arguments can be used as a basis to expect positive overall effects on maternal and female employment as a result of these schemes.
 Again, from a theoretical perspective, it is expected that job-protected leave leads to an increase in mothers’ return to work rates after childbirth.
 The longer the eligible leave period is, the higher the expected return rate, as women who wish to take long leaves because of a desire to stay longer with their child can now return later to their previous employer.
 The right to work part-time during parental leave should also have additional positive effects on maternal employment rates.

-One factor that may work toward a relative decrease in maternal employment is that parental leave encourages working women to stay out of the labor force for longer periods after childbirth than they would otherwise have done.
+One factor that may work toward a relative decrease in maternal employment is that parental leave encourages some working women to stay out of the labor force for longer periods after childbirth than they would otherwise have done.
 This may result in (increased) depreciation of human capital and detachment from the previous employer and the labor market overall.
 These negative effects are expected to be relatively larger for professions that require high degrees of skills or technology intensive jobs.
 As a result of extended leave or part-time work upon return to employment, female representation may be reduced in high-level jobs that require full-time, full-year, and career-long commitment.
+This may lead to lower wages, lower promotion rates, and the downgrading of mothers into low-track careers after childbirth.
 Employers may engage in statistical discrimination against women as a group if they expect them to take advantage of those policies.

 Is the effect on maternal employment rates positive?
 Empirical evidence